lwdonnelly/Algorithm-implementation/README.md

 I included the specifications of each project to provide more context

-I removed the master branches to avoid my solutions being indexed by seach engines
+I removed the master/main branches to avoid my solutions being indexed by seach engines